yxlllc/DDSP-SVC/README.md

 ```bash
 python main_reflow.py -i <input.wav> -m <model_ckpt.pt> -o <output.wav> -k <keychange (semitones)> -id <speaker_id> -step <infer_step> -method <method> -ts <t_start>
 ```
-'infer_step' is the number of sampling steps for rectified-flow ODE, 't_start' is the start time point of ODE, which needs to be larger than or equal to `infer_step` in the configuration file, it is recommended to keep it equal (the default is 0.7)
+'infer_step' is the number of sampling steps for rectified-flow ODE, 'method' is 'euler' or 'rk4', 't_start' is the start time point of ODE, which needs to be larger than or equal to `infer_step` in the configuration file, it is recommended to keep it equal (the default is 0.7)

 ## (5.0 - Update) Improved DDSP cascade diffusion model